-]
+Editors: Clarification of the MF API is FFS

 4.6 DC Application Server (DC AS)

 DC Application Server (DC AS) is responsible for service control related to split-rendering, including session media control and, session setup and media capability negotiation with the SR-DCMTSI client via MF and DCSF where applicable.
 The DC-AS may provide split rendering application source data to the MF.
-The DC AS may be in the media path via MDC2, for example in P2A, A2P or P2A2P scenarios as defined in clause AC.7.2.2 and AC.7.2.3 of TS 23.228 [2].
+The DC AS may be in the media path via MDC2, for example in Person to Application (P2A), Application to Person (A2P) or P2A2P scenarios as defined in clause AC.7.2.2 and AC.7.2.3 of TS 23.228 [2].
 The DC-AS may perform split rendering when it is in the media path.

 The DC AS performs the following functions: